 When you review logs, you can identify errors, troubleshoot problems, and address deployment issues.
-ArcGIS Monitor allows you to view, query, configure, and delete logs.
+In ArcGIS Monitor, you can view, query, configure, and delete logs.

 The following sections describe the logs and how to work with them to address issues: